Wasserwecken/bvhio/readme.md

 ![Publish Main](https://github.com/Wasserwecken/bvhio/actions/workflows/publish_main.yml/badge.svg?branch=main)
 ![Publish Preview](https://github.com/Wasserwecken/bvhio/actions/workflows/publish_preview.yml/badge.svg?branch=preview)
 # bvhio
-Lightweight libary for reading [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files and converting them into a hierarchical spatial structure like transforms in Unity or Unreal.
+Lightweight libary for reading, editing and creating [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files.
+Deserializes files into a hierarchical spatial structure like transforms in Unity or Unreal.

-Provide data for each joint in local and world space and does supports modifing the hierarchy itself without losing the keyframe data.
-The package [spatial-transform] is used as base object for joints and provides the most properties and methods.
+Data for each joint is provided in local and world space and does support modifing the hierarchy itself without losing the keyframe data.
+The spatial structure does also allow for editing the motion or rest pose data.
+This libary supports also deserializing and serialising .bvh files into a simplified structure that represents the key data from the file.

 ## Install
 ``` batch